CBSE Class 4 > Class 4 Notes > Mathematics (Maths Mela: New NCERT) > NCERT Solutions: Data Handling

 Which way of displaying information is easier to understand and why? ____________

-Ans: The table (option 2) is easier to understand because it clearly shows the number of children for each subject in an organized way.
+Ans: The table (option 2) is easier to understand because it clearly shows the number of children for each subject in an organised way.
 It is simple to compare the numbers directly, unlike the list (option 1), which requires counting each response.
+It also makes it quicker to spot the highest and lowest values.

 Page No. 206